 African Teak vs Indian Teak | Which Wood is Better for You?

-Teak is one of the popular hardwood species used in wood working.
-It has always been in high demand due to its natural rot and water-resistant properties.
-That’s why all species of teak are expensive.
+Teak is one of the most popular hardwood species used in woodworking.
+It has always been in high demand due to its natural rot resistance and water-resistant properties.
+That is why all teak species are relatively expensive.

-African teak is durable, stable, and stronger than Indian teak.
-Indian teak is used for making furniture, cabinets, and plywood, while African teak is perfect for making boat building.
+African teak is more durable, stable, and stronger than Indian teak.
+Indian teak is commonly used for making furniture, cabinets, and plywood, while African teak is an excellent choice for boat building.

 African Teak

-African teak is also known as Afrormosia, Afromosia, It is native to West Africa.
-It is known for its high density and rot-resistant properties.
+African teak, also known as Afrormosia or Afromosia, is native to West Africa.
+It is known for its high density and excellent rot-resistant properties.

-African teak has great durability, stability, rot-resistant, and termite-resistant properties.
-The grains are arranged in a straight pattern with a fine, uniform texture and good natural luster.
+African teak is durable, stable, rot-resistant, and termite-resistant.
+Its grain is usually straight, with a fine, uniform texture and a good natural luster.

 Indian Teak

-Indian Teak is also known as Teak, Burmese teak, genuine teak.
-It is one of the very popular types of teak wood and is native to India.
+Indian teak, also known as Teak, Burmese Teak, or Genuine Teak, is one of the most popular teak species and is native to India.

-Indian teak wood is used to make all types of furniture and durable and stable flooring.
-Due to its excellent properties, it is always in demand.
+Indian teak is widely used for making furniture, durable flooring, and cabinetry.
+Due to its outstanding natural properties, it has always been in high demand.

 Tree Size100–150 ft (30–46 m) tall, 3–5 ft (1–1.5 m) trunk diameter100–130 ft (30–40 m) tall, 3–5 ft (1–1.5 m) trunk diameter